 Normally, when you run the sudo apt update and sudo apt upgrade commands, it updates all the installed packages to their available newer versions.

-However, if the dependencies of an installed package have been changed such that it requires installation of new packages, the installed package won’t be upgraded with the system update and you’ll see package kept back error.
+However, if the dependencies of an installed package have been changed such that it requires the removal of a package, the installed package won’t be upgraded with the system update and you’ll see the "package kept back" error.

-This is a mechanism in Debian’s APT package manager that informs you that an already installed package now needs to install more new package as dependency.
-When you manually and individually update these packages, you see what new packages are going to be installed and the error is not shown anymore.
+This is a mechanism in Debian’s APT package manager that informs you that an installed package needs to remove dependency packages.
+When you manually and individually update these packages, the system understands that you are willing to remove the dependency package.

-You may also use apt full-upgrade/apt-get dist-upgrade instead of apt install package_name in this case but I would not recommend that.
-The apt full-upgrade may automatically remove packages that it deems unnecessary while handling dependencies.
-This may lead to unwanted situations.
+You may also use apt full-upgrade or apt-get dist-upgrade instead of apt install –only-upgrade package_name in this case but I would not recommend that.

 Did you fix this error?

-Did this solution help you in getting rid of the “packages have been kept back” error?
+Did this solution help you eliminate the “packages have been kept back” error?
 If yes, I welcome your quick ‘thank you’ message in the comment section.
 If not, let me know and I’ll try to help you out further.